bilgino/angularforddd/README.md

 With that in mind, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` etc. to a client-side aggregate?
 Presuming that the requested resource isn't already an aggregation of related resources!

-In the database-centric approach, database tables and their relations are identified as the foundation of resources or resource models.
+In the classic database-centric approach, database tables and their relations are identified as the foundation of resources or as a resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
-A REST resource may be a representation of a single entity or a composition of several entities designed around business use cases, database tables or GUI models.
+A REST resource may be a representation of a single entity or a aggregation of several entities built around business use cases, database tables or GUI models.
 That is, Domain-Driven, Data-Driven or UX-Driven!

 Unless a REST resource doesn't already represent an aggregate, then the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently, an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository service acts